-This document provides a step-by-step tutorial to analysing the output of BEAST in a GUI application called Tracer.
+This document provides a step-by-step tutorial to analysing the output of BEAST in a GUI application called Tracer 1.7.

 On the left hand side is the name of the log file loaded and the traces that it contains.
-There are traces for the likelihood (this is the combined log likelihood of the tree and the coalescent model), and the continuous parameters.
-Selecting a trace on the left brings up analyses for this trace on the right hand side depending on tab that is selected.
-In the picture above, the log likelihood trace is selected and various statistics of this trace is shown under the Estimates tab.
+There are traces for the posterior, prior, likelihood, and all the integer, categorical and continuous parameters that are being estimated.
+Selecting a trace on the left brings up analyses for this trace on the right hand side depending on the tab that is selected and the parameter type (Real/Integer/Categorical).
+In the figure above, the state.clock.rate trace is selected and various statistics of this trace is shown under the Estimates tab.

-Note that the Effective Sample Sizes(ESSs) for all the traces are small (ESSs less than 100 are highlighted in red by Tracer).
-This is not good.
+Note that the Effective Sample Sizes(ESSs) for many of the traces are small (ESSs less than 100 are highlighted in red by Tracer).
+This indicates that the current analysis did not yet yield a sufficient number of independent samples from the posterior distribution for that parameter.
 A low ESS means that the trace contained a lot of correlated samples and thus may not represent the posterior distribution well.
-In the bottom right of the window is a frequency plot of the samples which as expected given the low ESSs is extremely rough.
+In the bottom right of the window is a frequency plot of the samples.

 In the top right of the window is a table of calculated statistics for the selected trace.
 The statistics and their meaning are described in the table below.

 - The mean value of the sampled trace across the chain (excluding the burn-in).